 New York Labor Law defines a child performer as anyone under the age of 18 who renders artistic or creative services.
-Up until now, models have been excluded from this definition, and in turn from the New York State Department of Labor’s regulations governing the protection of child performers.
+Up until now, models had been excluded from this definition, and in turn from the New York State Department of Labor’s regulations governing the protection of child performers.
 We decided this needed to change.

 We created a petition to give child models the same legal protections as all child performers, and on June 9th, 2013, we were joined by Senators Jeffrey Klein and Diane Savino at a press conference at Lincoln Center to announce proposed legislation that would afford child models in New York those protections.
 A full length video of the press conference is available here.

 On June 12, 2013, the New York State Senate and Assembly unanimously voted to pass the proposed legislation.
 After Governor Cuomo’s signature, the law officially went into effect on in November 2013.